ghoomfrog/silili/README.md

 *ana wa anta* — me and/or you

-You can use *tutu* and *un* to make it more specific:
+You can use *ata ata* and *un* to make it more specific:

-*tutu ju ana wa anta* — group of me and you — me and you
+*ata ata ju ana wa anta* — things of me and you — me and you

 *un ju ana wa anta* — one of me or you — me or you